 Apart from the collateral requirement and guarantee support, the Bank emphasizes sound structuring techniques to fulfil the financing requirements of the borrower while simultaneously attempting to protect the Bank against loss resulting from the failure of the borrower in repayment.
-These include but not limited to loan/financing covenant, repayment schedule and the type of loan.
+These include but not limited to loan/financing covenant, repayment schedule and preferred types of loans/facilities.